Los Angeles mountain lion P-22, the "Hollywood cat," euthanized due to injuries and poor health

 Later, officials received a tip that the cat may have been hit by a vehicle.

 After medical staff at the San Diego Zoo Safari Park performed tests and scans on the feline, they came to the conclusion that P-22 would be euthanized due to his seriously deteriorated health.
-The tests showed he had "significant trauma" to his head, right eye and internal organs, CDFW wrote.
+The tests showed he had "significant trauma" to his head, right eye and internal organs, CDFW said.
+The tests also showed pre-existing illnesses including kidney disease, chronic weight loss, a parasitic skin infection and localized arthritis.

-"The examination also revealed significant pre-existing illnesses, including irreversible kidney disease, chronic weight loss, extensive parasitic skin infection over his entire body and localized arthritis," the department said.
+"This really hurts, and I know that," Bonham said, fighting tears.
+"It's been an incredibly difficult several days.
+And for myself, I've got the entire weight of the city of L.A. on my shoulders."

-CDFW said it would not look into the details of the vehicle collision, as it was the fault of P-22 or of the driver.
+The agency disclosed that it would not look into the details of the vehicle collision, as it was not believed to be the fault of P-22 or of the driver.

-"It is an eventuality that arises from habitat loss and fragmentation," the release reads.
+"It is an eventuality that arises from habitat loss and fragmentation," the CDFW said.
 "It underscores the need for thoughtful construction of wildlife crossings and well-planned spaces that provide wild animals room to roam."

-State wildlife officials first captured and collared P-22 in March 2012, when he was believed to be about 2-years-old, according to the National Park Service.
-He is one of close to 100 mountain lions with NPS biologists have been tracking and studying since 2002.
+State wildlife officials first captured and collared P-22 in March 2012, when he was believed to be about 2-years-old, according to the National Park Service (NPS).
+He is one of close to 100 mountain lions which NPS biologists have been tracking and studying since 2002 to better understand the wild mountain lion and big cat population.
+According to NPS, at least 25 mountain lions have been fatally struck by vehicles over that time.

-"Mountain lion P-22 has had an extraordinary life and captured the hearts of the people of Los Angeles and beyond," CDFW said.
-"The most difficult, but compassionate choice was to respectfully minimize his suffering and stress by humanely ending his journey."
+P-22 "showed us what mountain lions must do to survive in our urban landscape, as he dispersed through it to find a remaining island of habitat," NPS said in a statement.

 Beth Pratt, California regional executive director for the nonprofit National Wildlife Federation, wrote a heartfelt eulogy for the feline on Saturday, saying "he changed us."